JKSWDC organises awareness camp

 STATE TIMES NEWS

-UDHAMPUR: J&K State Women Development Corporation (JKSWDC) organised an awareness camp at village Rakh Badali Panchyat Badali, District Udhampur on Friday to aware the women folk about the schemes being implemented for them.
-The Chief Guest of the camp was Subash Gupta Asstt.
-Sericulture Officer.
+UDHAMPUR: J&K State Women Development Corporation (JKSWDC) arranged an awareness camp at village Kotli Pain , block Udhampur on Thursday to acquaint the women folk about the schemes being executed for them.
+The Chief Guest of the camp was Suman Verma NGO activist.

 Your email address will not be published.
 Required fields are marked *